The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: City-Building/Strategy (Reviewed)

-Banished claims to be a city builder in which your villagers are people who have been banished from their homes, forced to start over in their new town.
+Banished claims to be a city builder in which your villagers are people who have been banished from their homes, and forced to start over in their new town.
 The whole banished part of that claim is completely irrelevant to the gameplay, as it never comes up.
-In reality, this is an easy and boring city builder which allows you to build a city using 16th century structures and technology.
+In reality, this is an easy and boring city builder that allows you to build a city using 16th-century structures and technology.
 As exciting as that sounds, you can get different structures to spice up your city, but those are done in the mods.
 The developers made a blueprint and have asked modders to fill in the rest for them.
 Banished isn't a bad game, it's an overpriced game.
 When you're paying the fee to play, you're paying for a third of a product and the opportunity to fill in the rest of it with work that other people have done in the mod community, who don't get a cut of that money.

 Party Hard (2015)